Your Commonly Asked Questions

 No. You must have your own Primary Care Physician (PCP).

 Dr. Sterba is not a PCP.
-He is an acute-care medical and surgical specialist of Emergency Medicine and Urgent Care Medicine.
+He is an acute-care medical and surgical specialist of Emergency Medicine and Wound Medicine and Surgery.
 He does not replace or become your PCP.
 If you don't have a PCP, Dr. Sterba can recommend local PCPs who are accepting new patients.
 To help others in our community, if you learn of other PCPs accepting new patients, would you please call Dr. Sterba so he can advise others how to find their PCP?
 Thank you.

-"Who are Emergency Physician, John A. Sterba, M.D., Ph.D., FACEP and Mrs. Janice E. Sterba?"
+"Who are Emergency Physician, John A. Sterba, M.D., Ph.D., FACEP, FACCWS, and Mrs. Janice E. Sterba?"
 "What is Saved by Grace Ministry, Inc.?"

-Dr. John A. Sterba is a Board-Certified medical and surgical acute-care specialist for children and adults through the American Board of Emergency Medicine and the American Board of Urgent Care Medicine.
-Dr. Sterba is Emergency Medicine Residency-trained in children and adults and is highly trained and experienced in the treatment of illnesses and injuries for all ages.
+Dr. John A. Sterba is a Board-Certified medical and surgical acute-care specialist for children and adults through the American Board of Emergency Medicine (ABEM), the American Board of Wound Medicine and Surgery (ABWMS), and the American Board of Urgent Care Medicine (ABUCM).
+Dr. Sterba is Emergency Medicine Residency-trained in children and adults and is highly trained and experienced in the treatment of illnesses, injuries and wounds for all ages.

-Dr. Sterba is a medical doctor (M.D.) and a Fellow of the American College of Emergency Physicians (FACEP).
-Dr. Sterba is medical scientist holding a Ph.D. with Distinction in Physiology, with two Post-Doctoral Fellowships from the National Institutes of Health (NIH) with Loyola University Medical Center, Maywood, Illinois, and with Women & Children's Hospital of Buffalo, University at Buffalo School of Medicine and Biomedical Sciences.
+Dr. Sterba is a medical doctor (M.D.) and a Fellow of the American College of Emergency Physicians (FACEP) and a Fellow of the American College of Clinical Wound Specialists (FACCWS).
+Dr. Sterba is medical scientist holding a Ph.D. with Distinction in Physiology specialized in the non-invasive measurements of cardiovascular (heart & blood vessels) and pulmonary (lung) function.
+He holds two Post-Doctoral Fellowships from the National Institutes of Health (NIH) with Loyola University Medical Center, Maywood, Illinois, and Women & Children's Hospital of Buffalo, University at Buffalo School of Medicine and Biomedical Sciences.

 Mrs. Janice E. Sterba is the Vice President, Secretary/Treasurer and Medical Transcriptionist Editor.
-There is a five-member voting Board of Directors with Saved by Grace Ministry, Inc., including the Director of Comfort & Caring, Director of Medical Affairs, and Director of Home Care Services.
+There is a three-member voting Board of Directors with Saved by Grace Ministry, Inc., including the Director of Comfort & Caring.

 In 1993, Dr. Sterba moved to Western New York working as a local Emergency Physician in our hospital Emergency Departments (EDs, commonly called ERs).